Kolkhis/streamer-mode.nvim/README.md

 ```
 This will enable `streamer-mode.nvim` with the default settings.

-After restarting neovim, just run `:StreamerMode` or `:SM` to toggle on Streamer Mode.
+After restarting Neovim, run `:StreamerMode` or `:SM` to toggle on Streamer Mode.
 It will be off by default.

 To enable Streamer Mode on launch: